sonthonaxrk/b2c2_test/README.md

 However, error handling on the GUI is poor.
 I probably should have written an error dialogue, and I should have caught more possible errors.
 Async tasks erroring out is also poorly handled (Partly because developing with AsyncIO in Jupyter was quite difficult - as the event loop runs in a different context to your cell).

+### Testing

+I would add more tests, specifically GUI tests.
+Now that I am more familiar with AsyncIO, Jupyter, and IPywidgets, I would use test driven development (like I did for the api and websocket clients) to build the GUI.

 ### Improving the GUI API and UX

 One problem is the GUI's reliance on globals.
 This can be a problem because the notebook will have an ephemeral state.
 On reflection, if I had not already submitted this test, I would make the GUI action methods asynchronous, allowing you to do something like this: